Felecort/determinant_parallel/README.md

 - Create and **activate python venv**
 - Install dependencies for Python from `.requirements`

-You can chenge number of process and threads in `./Makefile`.
+You can change the number of process and threads in `./Makefile`.
 After run you should enter matrix shape in `stdin`.

 - MPI C
 `make mpi_c`